ElenaR3/studentski-prasanja/README.md

 # studentski-prasanja
 This a project for the needs of the subject Mobile Programming in Android.
-It is supposed to serve as a student service for the students of FINKI.
+It is supposed to serve as a student service for the students of Faculty of Computer Science and Engineering - Skopje.